 We are also prioritising an additional 10 countries, which face severe inequities or crises: Central African Republic, Haiti, Madagascar, Mozambique, Myanmar, Niger, Papua New Guinea, Somalia, South Sudan and Yemen.

 Pneumonia and diarrhoea account for nearly a quarter of deaths in under-fives in Gavi-supported countries.

 A WHO study found no significant difference in immunisation coverage rates for boys and girls at the global level.
-Yet in some societies, boys are privileged over girls.
-In others, the opposite is true, and girls have greater access to vaccines than boys.
+Yet in some countries and communities, gender discrimination means that boys have greater access to vaccines than do girls.
+In others, the opposite is true – girls have greater access.
 In societies where women have low status and therefore lack access to immunisation and other health services, both girls and boys are less likely to be immunised.

 Every year, 100,000 babies are born with severe birth defects known as congenital rubella syndrome because their mothers were infected with rubella during pregnancy – the vast majority in Gavi-supported countries.
 The combined measles-rubella vaccine, which Gavi supports, can prevent this devastating disease.